 If you live somewhere wooded, you're in luck!
 "Pine trees really add to an image because they contrast so much with the white snow," says Nielsen.
 "Pine needles and bark have great texture, which pull the viewer into the image."
 Nielsen loves working in the nearby mountains, where the slightly cooler temperatures mean that the snow's more fresh and fluffy.
 Not in the Rockies or Adirondacks?
 Winter sessions downtown can be just as stunning.
 "City and holiday lights will add some beautiful bokeh [out-of-focus, blurry light spots] in the background.
 Paired with a chic winter outfit, an urban setting can really highlight the season," Nielsen adds.

-Falling snow creates a lovely, romantic feel, and creates really beautiful light.
-Says Delamater, "Since you can't necessarily time your session with a snowstorm, create the same effect by having someone throw fresh snow up in the air over you."
+Falling snow creates a lovely, romantic feel, as well as really beautiful light.
+Says Delamater, "Since you can't necessarily time your engagement session with a snowstorm, create the same effect by having someone throw fresh snow up in the air over you."
 She also tries to shoot as soon after a storm as possible.
 "That way, the snow will be at its prettiest, before it's been plowed or walked on too much."